lmpham1/discord-bot-v2/README.md

 yarn start
 ```

-To chat with bot in your Discord server, use the syntax:
+To chat with the bot in your Discord server, use the syntax:
 ```
 /chat <YOUR_MESSAGE_HERE>
 ```